• Skip to primary navigation

 • to add an earthy, almost peppery, flavor to various Asian breads or curries (e.g. Assam fish curry) and other dishes

-• to give Asian dishes a vibrant color (e.g. golden Chai Tea (perfect for when you have Chai Tea Syrup on hand!), turmeric tea or turmeric rice- you only need to add a pinch to the rice cooker to get a beautiful yellow rice!)
+• to give Asian dishes a vibrant color (e.g. golden Chai Tea (perfect for when you have Chai Tea Syrup on hand!), turmeric tea or these easy turmeric recipes such as turmeric rice.
+You only need to add a pinch to the rice cooker to get a beautiful yellow rice!)

 Tip: the musky and almost bitter flavor of turmeric means it is best paired with sweeter spices such as cinnamon.